Dowell-Lab/srworkshop/projectA/README.md

 # Single-Cell RNA-seq Teaching Course

-Author: Mary Allen And Perplexity AI
+Authors: Mary Allen and Perplexity AI, based on scripts from Mary Allen, Chris Ozeroff, Jesse Kurland, Georgia Barone, Hope Townsend, Tyler Amos, Brianna Fernandez, Alyx Gray

 A hands-on walkthrough of a complete scRNA-seq analysis, from raw counts to cell-cell communication and developmental trajectories.
 Each pipeline **step**